 |Economic evaluation||Concept-level exploitation with economic and mining assumptions, including geotechnical and geohydrological assumptions||Yes||Only approved economic assumptions and parameters are applied|

 |Environmental||Reasonable demonstration that environmental approvals can be obtained within the context of local, regional and national governmental legislation||Yes||Environmental and social concept assessment is done, applications and approvals are considered|

 |Tenure||Formal tenure must be demonstrated.
 Reasonable demonstration that a mining right approval can be obtained within the context of local, regional and national governmental legislation||Yes||Mining and prospecting rights licences are valid.
 Extensions or annexations will be lodged when necessary with reasonable expectations that the applications will be granted|

-Scheduling of the reserve is determined using mining scheduling applications from XPAC.
-This is the same software used to develop the LoMP schedule.
+Scheduling of the Reserve is determined using mining scheduling applications from XPAC.
+This is the same software used to develop the LoM plan schedule.

-A total of 5.7Mt of Inferred Resource is included in the LoMP, around 6% of total Coal Reserves.
-The majority is located along main developments that serve as access future reserve blocks well beyond the first five years of life of mine (LoM).
+A total of 0.9Mt of Inferred Resource is included in the LoM plan, which is around 0.9% of the LoM plan.
+The majority is located along main developments that serve as access to future Reserve blocks well beyond the first five years of LoM.
 The impact of including these Coal Resources is well understood and tested, and exploration activities are planned to upgrade these categories to a higher level.

 |Average thickness cut-off||1.4m||1.0m|

 |Depth to roof||15m||0|